basecamp/policies/taxes/index.md

 Please [contact our Support team]({{ site.email_support }}) if you have trouble or if:

 * you believe you’re being charged in error.
-* your business is sales tax exempt.
+* your organization is sales tax exempt.
 Include your tax exempt certificate and your product account ID or domain when you email Support.
-This information can typically be found in a URL when you are in the application:
+If you are based in the US, please share your state-specific tax exempt documentation as not all US federal (IRS) exemptions are recognized by each state.
+Your account information can typically be found in a URL when you are in the application:
   * for HEY, just email us from your HEY account
   * basecamp.com/<span class="highlight">1234567</span>
   * <span class="highlight">domain</span>.basecamphq.com